hashmi102/AI-CV-Analyzer-LangGraph-Streamlit-OpenAI/README.md

 streamlit run pdf_score.py
 ```

-The browser will open automatically at:
+Opens automatically in your browser at:
 ```
 http://localhost:8501